Pot Roast Soup (Leftover)

 Total Time 40 minutes

-Pot Roast Soup (Leftover) is the perfect way to repurpose leftover beef into a whole new meal.
-Made with potatoes, carrots, and thyme in just 40 minutes.
+Pot Roast Soup is the perfect way to repurpose leftover beef into a whole new meal.
+So easy and deliciously filling in just 40 minutes!

 After making a Classic Pot Roast this simple Soup Recipe is the perfect way to use the leftovers.
 With just a few extra ingredients and letting it simmer in a dutch oven with beef broth, you have another comfort food dish that your whole family will love.